Skip to Content

 A variety of source types are available in Jitterbit.
 See Sources for more.

 To use the XML file, first double-click on the Source icon, then click the button Create New Source and give your source a Name (e.g. ClarizenUpdate_Task_Request.xml).
-Next, for this example, we are using a Private Agent with local files enabled, and thus select a Type of "Local File" and then Browse to the location.
+Next, for this example, we are using a private agent with local files enabled, and thus select a Type of "Local File" and then Browse to the location.
 If you are using the example files, the Folder is 'C:\ClarizenSampleFiles' and the Get Files is 'ClarizenUpdate_Task_Request.xml'.

 • Target: Double-click on the Target icon.
 In the example, we will output the ID and status of the new task in Clarizen to an XML file to make sure it has been created.
-Click the Create New Target button, give your target a Name (e.g. ClarizenUpdate_Task_Response.xml), and again select a Type of "Local File" and Browse to a location on the Private Agent where we want to save the data.
+Click the Create New Target button, give your target a Name (e.g. ClarizenUpdate_Task_Response.xml), and again select a Type of "Local File" and Browse to a location on the private agent where we want to save the data.
 In the example, the Folder is 'C:\ClarizenSampleFiles' and the Filename is 'ClarizenUpdate_Task_Response.xml'.

 Note